jarelleboac/buddy_bot/README.md

 ## Quickstart
 ### Running the bot

-To do a manual run (recommended), navigate to the directory and simply execute the following command:
+To do a manual run (recommended), navigate to the directory which has all the files and simply execute the following command:
 ```
-python NAME_OF_PROGRAM.py
+python main.py
 ```
 To do scheduled runs of your email bot, install `hickory`, which is a simple command line tool for scheduling Python scripts:
 ```